Build A DIY Playset For Your Backyard

 Extra Swingset Accessories Used

-For our playground, we built the main structure but bought a few additional items.
+We built the main structure for our playground but bought a few additional items.
 Here is a list of the playground accessories we purchased.

-Unfortunately, sometimes the slide (Olympus Wave Slide) that we ordered is not always available.
-You may have to shop around to find a slide that could work for you.
+Unfortunately, the slide (Olympus Wave Slide) that we ordered is sometimes not available.
+You may have to shop around to find a different slide from another highly-rated brand like this one.

 Designing Your Playset

-• Our major limiting factor for height was due to the pre-made slide we bought from Amazon.
-It is designed to be mounted 5’ off of the ground.
+- Our major limiting factor for height was the pre-made slide we bought from Amazon.
+It is designed to be mounted 5’ off the ground.

 Did we need a building permit?